There’s a lot of complicated and conflicted information out there when it comes to sole proprietorship taxes.

 You must know the percentage of your home that can be depreciated for business use.
 Then, you’ll want to multiply the percentage of your home that is used for business by the lesser of the following:

-If you’re wondering which method is best for you, whip out your calculator (AKA your cell phone) and do a little math.
+If you’re wondering which method is best for you, whip out your calculator (phone) and do a little math.
 If the estimated deduction is about the same, you’ll likely save yourself some time and stress by using the simplified method.

 No matter which you choose, this is one of the best deductions to claim on your sole proprietorship taxes.